The Real Housewives of Atlanta season 9: Cast and synopsis

 The season begins with Kenya Moore and Shereé Whitfield both continuing to work on their unfinished homes, Moore Manor and Chateau Shereé.
 With Phaedra Parks' husband, Apollo Nida, still serving his sentence in prison she continues on her journey of filing for divorce.
 Looking forward to the finalization of her divorce, Parks and fellow housewife Porsha Willams ponder on the idea of possibly dating.
-While Parks ponders a new relationship, Cynthia Bailey's marriage to Peter "Patricia" Thomas breaks down, leaving some hard decisions to be made.
+While Parks ponders a new relationship, Cynthia Bailey's marriage to Peter Thomas breaks down, leaving some hard decisions to be made.
 Kandi Burruss and her husband Todd Tucker face the challenges of parenting their newborn, Ace.
 Williams faces some self-reflection as she is forced to look in the mirror.
 As Moore reaches closer to finishing her home, she invites some of the ladies over to celebrate.
 At the party, Whitfield is left shocked by what she sees.